-Vehicles are like home computer printers: producers and dealers make the majority of their money after a vehicle has actually been delivered.
+Vehicles are like home computer printers: producers and dealers make the majority of their money after a vehicle has actually been delivered, whether it be on after market sunroofs, ironman bullbars or just servicing.

-Mitsubishi marketing boss Tony Principe just recently informed Drive that some brands are more than happy to sell cars and trucks for profits of less than $100 as they might make far more in parts like goodyear tyres, servicing, and repeat business.
+Mitsubishi marketing boss Tony Principe just recently informed Drive that some brands are more than happy to sell cars and trucks for profits of less than $100 as they might make far more in parts like an ironman canopy, servicing, and repeat business.

 Deloitte experts agree, telling dealerships in annual reports that parts and servicing supply a stable income, playing a vital role in assisting to offset the profitability drain frequently experienced in the (brand-new and used) vehicle departments.